Breast Lift with Implants Miami

 “It’s more than just the sum of its parts,” Dr. Krau says, referring to the combination procedure.
 “It’s not just a breast lift plus a breast aug, it’s a breast lift designed with a breast aug.”

-Another important consideration is that by combining the procedures, the patient is only subjected to one round of anesthesia.
+Another important consideration is the benefit of combining breast lift with implants into one surgery.
+By combining the procedures, the patient is only subjected to one round of anesthesia, and having one operation offers cost savings on anesthesia and facility fees.
+Also, it is more convenient for patients to have one recovery period instead of two.
 Dr. Krau is able to perform the combination procedure safely and quickly — it takes him about an hour to an hour and 15 minutes to complete breast lift with implants.
 The surgeon’s experience is key to a successful outcome.
 “If you’ve done thousands of procedures well, you can do them both well in one sitting,” Dr. Krau says.

 Dr. Krau notes that some surgeons simply don’t do the procedures together.
 However, “If you know how the two interplay, and you know how to do them both well, then you should do them in one sitting rather than two sittings,” he said.

 What Happens During Surgery

 Dr. Krau operates in a fully accredited facility staffed by experienced team members.
 You will be closely monitored before, during and after your surgery to ensure a safe and comfortable experience.

 Dr. Krau uses a special breast lift technique called the vertical mammaplasty technique.
 This leaves patients with less scarring and a more beautiful breast shape.